-In March this year Forbes Magazine told us that “like a dog chasing cars” Persson had bought a $70m ‘megamansion’ in Beverly Hills and “become known for spending upwards of $180,000 a night at Las Vegas nightclubs.”
+In March of this year, Forbes Magazine wrote that, “like a dog chasing cars,” Persson had bought a $70m ‘megamansion’ in Beverly Hills and was becoming “known for spending upwards of $180,000 a night at Las Vegas nightclubs.”

 “Hanging out in ibiza with a bunch of friends and partying with famous people, able to do whatever I want, and I’ve never felt more isolated.”

 “Found a great girl, but she’s afraid of me and my lifestyle and went with a normal person instead.”

 “The problem with getting everything is you run out of reasons to keep trying, and human interaction becomes impossible due to imbalance.”